Article updated: May 16, 2023

 Captions and headlines

 You have the choice of using a short headline, a longer caption, or both.
-Including a secondary headline is a good option if you want to quickly provide more information about your content before readers scroll past your post.
+A secondary headline is great if you want to quickly provide more information about your content in a small amount of space.

 - Promise a benefit or result